Online Retail Sales Training

 Check out this excerpt from the Train-the-Trainer module of SalesRX covering how to correct behavior.

-Whatever retail sales training you choose, it will only be as effective as you are in managing and monitoring it.
+Whatever retail sales training you choose, it will only be as effective as your management and monitoring skills.
 Sales increases won't magically materialize; you have to practice and role-play.

 Is there a good or bad time to start retail sales training?
-Outside of December when staff is easily distracted, you can and should start training any time you have the interest and money to do so.
-That’s because any training your staff gets will influence every interaction they have and potentially close more sales as a result – so don’t wait for the right time.
+Outside of December, when staff is easily distracted, you can and should start training any time you have the interest and money to do so.
+Any training your staff gets will influence every interaction they have and potentially close more sales as a result, so don’t wait for the right time.
 The time is right if you’ve read this far.

-As long as you have a wifi or ethernet connection, you should be able to have online training reliably delivered anywhere across the globe.
-Cellular service for video eats up a lot of data time and is often unreliable if you get a truly interactive program like SalesRX.
+As long as you have a Wi-Fi or ethernet connection, you should be able to reliably deliver online training anywhere in the world.
+Cellular video service eats up a lot of data time and is often unreliable if you get a truly interactive program like SalesRX.

 How and When Should I Get Management Involved?

-A common mistake in online sales training is the thinking that only the front-facing employees need it.
-Yet anyone who manages as well as anyone in your call center should also take the training otherwise they have no idea what it takes to actually do the job of engaging shoppers in the new way.
+A common mistake in online sales training is thinking that only front-facing employees need it.
+Yet anyone who manages, as well as anyone in your call center, should also take the training; otherwise, they have no idea what it takes to actually engage shoppers in a new way.

 The key to getting buy-in from management is to go to the top.
 Once the owner or CEO is aligned with a vision, they can help make it a reality.
-Without their enthusiastic support, managers down the organization line can stop or corrupt your goal of getting your staff trained.
+Without their enthusiastic support, managers down the organization line can stop or corrupt your goal of training your staff.

-There will still be pushback from some.
-Most frequently the ones who won’t support retail sales training online are those who see the line item for the training budget as taking away from their own budget and programs.
+Some will still object.
+Most frequently, those who won’t support retail sales training online see the training budget line item as a drain on their own budget and programs.

-The key is to get the whole management team to understand that rising conversions means rising sales which means rising margins.
+The key is to get the whole management team to understand that rising conversions mean rising sales and margins.
 In short, the initial cost should be amortized quickly.
 But again, that all depends on buy-in from your team.

 What’s that change?
-To become a company that is focused on constantly developing their employees.
-The more training and sharing of that knowledge leads to new ideas for how to engage shoppers, how to get more from employees, and let’s not forget – how to make your customers raving fans.
+To become a company focused on constantly developing its employees.
+More training and sharing of that knowledge leads to new ideas for engaging shoppers, getting more from employees, and—let’s not forget—making your customers raving fans.

 • Why are we doing this?